Contemplating purchasing a home in Cape Girardeau? Realty Executives of Cape County can help.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) outlining your closing costs within three days of accepting your loan application.
+Your mortgage lender will send you a Loan Estimate (LE) of your closing costs within three days of taking your application.
 You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of taking your application.

-The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a narrow range of accuracy.
-I'll analyze the estimate and let you know if everything looks okay.
+This estimate is formed from the loan amount.
+RESPA requirements require that it has to contain all closing costs and be within a strict range of accuracy, and I'll study the estimate and let you know if everything looks okay.

 Then it's time to close on your home.
-This will likely occur at a title company or escrow office and is often a smooth and comfortable affair.
+This should take place at a title company or escrow office and will most often be a smooth and comfortable event.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply call me at (573) 335-8111 or e-mail me at .
+And if you need anything or have any questions, be sure to call me at (573) 335-8111 or e-mail me at .